Captain Robert Falcon Scott was the first British explorer to reach the South Pole and explore Antarctica extensively by land in the early 1900s.

 What happened to Scott?

 Scott achieved his dream and reached the South Pole on 17–18 January 1912.
 The achievement was bittersweet as he discovered that Amundsen had got there first.
-The 800-mile journey back to their base camp was torturous, and all four of Scott’s party died from cold and hunger.
-They were only 11 miles from the next food and fuel depot.
+The 800-mile journey back to their base camp was torturous, and all five of Scott’s party died from cold and hunger.

 A search party was sent out from McMurdo Sound after the end of the Antarctic winter of 1912.
 It found the bodies of Scott, Dr Wilson and ‘Birdie’ Bowers on 12 November.
 They were in their sleeping bags inside a tent covered with snow.
 Their journals and papers were recovered but the bodies were left, wrapped in the tent and buried under a snow cairn.
-The fourth member of the party, Captain Lawrence Oates, was never found.
+Captain Oates's body was never found.

 News of the tragedy only reached Britain in February 1913.
 A huge memorial service, led by King George V, was held in St Paul's Cathedral soon afterwards.